Tanazios: Palaeoecology

 The Coalbrookdale Formation where Tanazios was found was deposited in waters over 200m deep, with the lack of light at these depths likely explaining the lack of eyes on the fossil as it being a benthic animal.
 Its many trunk appendages probably helped it swim, with the caudal furcae as stabilisers, with epipodites acting as respiratory organs and/or helping move water to other respiratory organs.
 Alongside this, the groove in the middle of the belly likely helped transfer food up to the mouth, with the enditic membranes possibly helping contain this food.
 The pleural facets and articulating half-rings suggest it was likely able to flex its trunk up and down, with the spines probably being defensive in nature.
 Despite having large gnathobases on its mandibles, its blindness and lack of elongated sensory organs suggests it was likely a scavenger.

 Etymology

 Tanazios is a combination of the words "tanaos", meaning "long", "zoon", meaning "animal" and "pelagios", meaning "of the sea".
 The species name dokeron is a combination of "dodeka" ("twelve"), "kerouchos" ("horned") and "epikranon" ("helmet").

 Classification

 Tanazios was originally considered as stem-group crustacean.
-According to phylogenic analysis in Pulsipher et al. (2022), it is considered as stem-mandibulate instead.
+According to phylogenic analysis in Pulsipher et al. (2022), it is considered as stem-mandibulate instead.Cladogram after Laville et al. 2025: